Today we pit two popular beginner drum kits in a head to head battle to find out which is a better option for drummers.

 Pearl Roadshow Hardware

-The Pearl Roadshow is a complete drum kit, so you’ll get all the hardware you need, including the drum throne.
+The Pearl Roadshow is usually sold as a complete drum kit, so you’ll get all the hardware you need, including the drum throne.

 Pearl’s hardware are build to last, featuring double braced legs and reinforced stands.